snowplow/snowplowanalytics.com/_posts/2020-08-07-testing-tracking-with-micro-and-cypress/index.md

 1. PageView tracking.
 2. Activity tracking.
-3. Form tracking with blacklisting.
+3. Form tracking with blocklisting.
 4. Tracking of the custom events `cart_action` and` purchase`.
 5. Custom `product_entity`.
 Product entities will be attached to the appropriate custom events.
 6. Adding the predefined webPage context to all events.